How to Install VSCodium on Ubuntu (26.04, 24.04, 22.04)

 Add VSCodium Repository

-Once the GPG key is in place, you can add the VSCodium repository to your system.
-Note that Ubuntu 22.04 LTS and all newer versions use the modern DEB822 .sources format:
+Once the key is in place, add the VSCodium repository.
+The steps below use the modern DEB822 .sources format for maintainability.

 Refresh APT Package Index